-Last summer when I launched my blog, I knew I was diving head first into a new world.
+When I launched my blog, I knew I was diving headfirst into a new world.
 A world I still am discovering with each word written, each published post.
 As I approached one year in my blogging journey, I began to reflect upon the ways blogging has transformed me as a person.
 It’s much more than creating good content and figuring out how to drive traffic to my blog, so much more.
 Keep reading to find out what one year of blogging has taught me, how it has shaped me and continues to help me grow.

 I’m one of those people who can stay in the “information gathering” stage for a little too long before starting a new venture.
 I want to know every detail, read all the books, have a Pinterest mood board, a physical mood board, listen to a relevant podcast, and get whatever more information I can before diving into a new project.

 Before starting my blog I sought out the expertise of my dear friend Brittany Kelley of livinglifekelley.com to glean some advice from her about the ins and outs of blogging.
 She was so patient as I read off a long list of questions jotted in my notebook.
 Finally, she stopped, looked at me and said, “The best advice I can give you is to just start.
 Start where you are.”

 One thing I learned from starting my blog is that starting is often the hardest part!
 Taking action on your dreams, especially when you like to dream big, can be scary.
 I learned not to let a lack of knowledge keep me from taking that first, most important step, starting. launching my blog gave me the confidence to start my monthly newsletter, a live concert series on Instagram and my Etsy shop.
 I’ve learned that once you make peace starting where you are, the world opens up an abundance of opportunities for you to express your creativity.

 A Niche of One’s Own